tonytvo/blog-generator/content/blog/48-laws-power/index.md

 - The ending is everything - the end of the action determines who gets the glory, the money, and the prize.
 Your conclusion must be crystal clear, and you must keep it constantly in mind.

 # Make your accomplishments seem effortless.
-- Some think exposure to how hard they work and practice demonstrates diligence and honesty, but really it just shows weakness.
+- Some think exposure to how hard they work and practice demonstrates diligence and honesty, but it just shows weakness.
 - Sprezzatura: the capacity to make the difficult seem easy.
 - What is understandable is not awe-inspiring.
 The more mystery surrounds your actions, the more awesome your power seems.
-- You appear to be the only one who can do what you do, and because you achieve accomplishments with grace and ease, people believe that you can always do more.
+- You appear to be the only one who can do what you do, and because you achieve accomplishments with grace and ease, people believe you can always do more.

 # Control the options: get others to play with the cards you deal.